yockey88/YE2/README.md

 From here you have two choices:

 1- Modify premake file to include your own project linking against the library.
-The project must be entireyl contained within a single folder, but because you have to write your own `premake5.lua` file, you can structure the interior of the folder however you wish.
+The project must be entirely contained within a single folder, but because you have to write your own `premake5.lua` file, you can structure the interior of the folder however you wish.
 Just do not forget to change the `MAIN_EXE_NAME` variable stored at the top of `tools/globals.py` to your own project folder location.

 2- Or you can simply edit the `premake5.lua` to only build the library (delete the demos sections, leaving just the premake block for the static library)